The Benefits of Curl Ups (with Video)

-Curlups, or situps, are a classic calisthenic exercise.
+Curlups, or situps, are a classic calisthenic abdominal exercise.
 They are performed in physical education classes and military workouts on a daily basis to increase fitness level.
 Although curl ups are a simple, basic exercise, they offer many benefits to those who practice them regularly.
 Some of these benefits include the strengthening of your lower back and core muscles.
 Here are the benefits of one of the most popular core exercises of all time; the sit up.

 Curlups are an effective way to strengthen the muscles of your abdomen, specifically the rectus abdominis -- the muscle that forms the infamous six-pack.
-Adding a twist to the standard curlup will also target the oblique muscles on the sides of your abdomen.
+Adding a twist to the standard curlup will also target the external oblique muscles on the sides of your abdomen..
 Strong abdominal muscles not only look better, but they also provide more stability for your entire trunk.
-You can improve core strength by holding a weight plate or a medicine ball above your chest as you perform your curlup workout.
+You can improve core strength by holding a weight plate or dumbbell above your chest as you perform this strength training staple.

 Improved Muscular Endurance

-Muscular endurance is the ability of your muscles to move in a continuous, repetitive fashion without tiring.
-The nature of the curlup demands just that.
+Muscular endurance is the ability of your muscle groups to move in a continuous, repetitive range of motion without tiring.
+The physical activity during the curlup demands just that.
 When you first started working out, you were probably only able to do 10 to 15 curlups before your abs tired and you felt a peculiar burning sensation in the muscles.
 After a few weeks of training, you were likely able to easily perform 20 to 30 curlups without tiring -- that is improved endurance.
-Fatigue-resistant abdominals are not only important for the feat of completing more curlups, but also for maintaining proper, upright posture throughout the day.
-The stronger your abs are, the less your spine is forced to work to keep your body upright.
+Fatigue-resistant abdominals are not only important for the feat of completing more curlups during your workout routine, but also for maintaining good posture throughout the day.
+The stronger your abs are, the less your lumbar spine and upper back is forced to work to keep your body upright.

 Improved Overall Health